 - Watery eyes

-In order to diagnose flash burn, you may need an eye exam.
+In order to diagnose flash burns, you may need an eye exam.

 This could include the doctor using anesthetic drops to numb your eyes while you get examined, inspecting the area and eye for damage, and an orange dye test that will show any damage that has occurred, which can be seen when using a blue lamp that will contrast with the orange dye.

-This dye will wash away with your tears without causing any harm to your eyes.
+This dye will wash away your tears without causing any harm to your eyes.